ovh/terraform-provider-ovh/website/docs/d/cloud_project_kube.html.markdown

 * `service_name` - See Argument Reference above.
 * `kube_id` - See Argument Reference above.
 * `name` - The name of the managed kubernetes cluster.
-* `region` - The OVH public cloud region ID of the managed kubernetes cluster.
+* `region` - The OVHcloud public cloud region ID of the managed kubernetes cluster.
 * `version` - Kubernetes version of the managed kubernetes cluster.
 * `private_network_id` - OpenStack private network (or vrack) ID to use.
 * `control_plane_is_up_to_date` - True if control-plane is up to date.